lidofinance/lido-improvement-proposals/LIPS/lip-38.md

 - **Interference / DDoS by public callers.** The single FIFO queue keeps request order fixed by the Oracle report and avoids the FWR-replay attack surface.
 - **PWR/FWR concurrency for one validator.** The CL rejects an FWR while the validator has an unprocessed PWR.
 The FWR fee is lost and the request must be sent again. **VEBO MUST NOT issue an FWR for a validator that has an unprocessed PWR**.
 It may use an FWR only after the PWR has cleared, and MUST never select a validator that already has an in-flight FWR, except in FWR-only mode.
+- **PWRs to non-PWR modules.** A PWR for a CSM `0x02` validator cannot be dismissed once queued, and its effect on CSM stake and bond accounting would be hard to unwind.
+VEBO therefore enforces `partialWithdrawalsAllowed` on-chain instead of relying on the off-chain Oracle.
 - **Balance-based TWG limit.** Changing the TWG rate limiter to bound extracted balance (instead of request count) caps how much stake can leave per frame, so a stream of large partial withdrawals cannot exceed the intended ETH-denominated limit.
 Note this makes FWRs the expensive request against the limit: an FWR consumes the validator's full max effective balance (up to 2048 ETH for `0x02`) from the frame budget, so a burst of FWRs can exhaust the TWG limit far faster than PWRs.
 The frame-budget floor (≥ 2048 ETH) guarantees the queue still advances at least one request per frame in the worst case.
 - **EIP-7002 fee risk.** Modeling of normal usage shows that high fees are unlikely at realistic batch sizes. `disablePartialWithdrawals` enables FWR-only operation during a long extreme-fee period, but it does not remove old queued PWRs or the related duplicate-withdrawal exposure.
 [EIP-7002 Partial Withdrawal Economics](https://hackmd.io/G82dyK7lQZWmO9vYNJ7fjA?view#EIP-7002-Fee-Dynamics)
 - **No cost enforcement in FWR-only mode.** With the bond charge-back removed, the FWR-only fallback (exits fulfilled by the Validator Ejector via fee-less voluntary exits) carries no economic penalty for an operator that ignores an exit request — precisely the mode where the protocol prefers not to pay EIP-7002 fees itself.
 Accepted: the fallback is expected to be short-lived (fee spikes historically resolve quickly), and the protocol can still force any individual exit through EIP-7002 by paying the spiked fee if an operator stalls.